straider/challenges/LearningPath/2016/Java/WebServices/CXF/REST/Standalone/README.md

 # Overview

-- How to run a CXF REST service in standalone mode?
-- Register the steps necessary, from scratch, to develop a REST service using CXF.
+Register the steps necessary, from scratch, to develop a simple REST service using CXF.

+## How to run a CXF REST service in standalone mode?

+> The Server class requires a JAXRSServerFactoryBean instance, to set the resource classes and resource providers as well as a JAXRSBindingFactory instance to bind with the service factory instance transport bus.

+## How to enable JSON suport?

 # Steps